markitosgv/JWTRefreshTokenBundle/README.md

 ```

 #### Symfony 5.2-

+*NOTE* This setting is deprecated and is not used with the `refresh_jwt` authenticator

-You can define your own UserChecker.
-By default the Symfony UserChecker will be used.
+You can define your own user checker, by default the `security.user_checker` service is used.
 You can change this value by adding this line to your config:

 ```yaml
 gesdinet_jwt_refresh_token:
     user_checker: user_checker_service_id
 ```

-You will probably want to use a custom UserProvider along with your UserChecker to ensure that the checker recieves the right type of user.
+You will probably want to use a custom user provider along with your user checker to ensure that the checker receives the right type of user.

-### Config Single Use
+### Single Use Tokens

 You can configure the refresh token so it can only be consumed _once_.
 If set to `true` and the refresh token is consumed, a new refresh token will be provided.